VzGG/Game-Developer-Portfolio/README.md

   - Short Videos + Explanation/Short Description

 ------------
-### Project 1 - Finite Labryinth
+### Project 1 - Finite Labryinth (C#, Unity, Final Year Project)

 A simple 2D Roguelike Space Shooter (prototype) where the player must clear 3 levels in total, and the goal for each level is to simply destroy the required number of enemy ships.
 Clearing each incrementing level rewards the player with powerups to tackle stronger enemies.
 The level environment, enemy ships, and the player are mostly randomised to provide the player a finite amount of new experiences.

+Development Time: 1-2 Months

 ##### **Combat Gameplay**
 https://user-images.githubusercontent.com/115569550/195172027-6882dbeb-2435-43ff-aab4-3719c1019698.mp4